-And I was like okay!
-Well, I'm not following you down that one, but- 00:40:13 00:40:16 Robin Jesse Guest Host [They chuckle.]
-I don't know!
-Have you done the research?
-[Laughs.]
-But like, I also know that-you know-my father, who was a veteran's peace activist, was a target of like-there's-he has an FBI file.
-You know what I mean?
-[Robin confirms.]
-00:40:41 Robin Guest Like, his phones were tapped.
+00:40:27 Robin Guest Like, his phones were tapped.
 And so, there's this certain amount of you just wanna be like, "I don't know if-you know, maybe Erykah Badu thinks some numbers are more magical than other numbers, but that's fine!
 I love her!"
 [Laughs.]
 Like- Listen, I think there's a ring of truth to a lot of things that seem ridiculous.
 And then there's a lot of ridiculous things that are just ridiculous.
 But I think the fun in exploring that-especially in this character-is that it goes back to what I was talking about before.
 It's relatable.
 Because we all know people.
 Like you said!
 Like, who have done and said things that were like, "That's crazy!
 Wait a minute, though."
 You know?
 And I think it's up for us to parse that information about what we believe and what we don't.
 But I think constantly questioning is something that is really fun to explore in a comedic way.
 And you know, it's-people-it's arguably the most popular character on the show, so I've been told.
-And so, I think that there's obviously some truth there to people who feel like they know this person.
-00:41:30 Jesse Host It's very popular to me.
+And so, I think that there's obviously some truth there to people who 00:41:17 Jesse Host feel like they know this person.
+It's very popular to me.
 I don't know if you can see through our video conference, but I'm wearing my swap-meet beads in tribute.
-00:41:35 Robin Guest Oh!
+00:41:22 Robin Guest Oh!
 Honestly?
 They're beautiful.
 [Laughs.]
-00:41:39 Jesse Host Thank you.
+00:41:25 Jesse Host Thank you.
 I think the fact that you are a woman, and you are performing this character as a woman gives you an opportunity to engage in a pretty tricky cross critique of the misogyny imbedded in some of these ideologies.
 Like, some of the Jordan Petersony-ness of some of these ideologies that can only come in a context where you are sort of protected enough by the composition of the show and the cast and so on and so forth that you can combine that with your fondness and not feel like you're having to get in a fight with yourself.
-00:42:23 Robin Guest Yeah.
+00:42:09 Robin Guest Yeah.
 I think at the end of the day, I'm not-she's not spouting a true political platform.
 This is for comedy.
 Right?
 [Laughing.]
-So-you know, it's- 00:42:31 00:42:34 Jesse Robin Host Guest No, it's very silly.
+So-you know, it's- 00:42:17 Jesse Host No, it's very silly.
 Like, we should emphasize how silly it is.
-It's sssuper silly!
+00:42:20 Robin Guest It's sssuper silly!
 You know?
 And like, I definitely am not trying to come for any one person or any group of people.
 Like, she just makes me laugh and I think-you know, people have drawn comparisons to the Oswald Bates character and the prison kind of theologist or philosopher that Damon Wayans played on In Living Color .
 I love that comparison, 'cause I do think that they're-they live in the same world, on the same plane.
 You know?
 And I think that that's fun!
 And I think that-why can't we do that?
 I try really hard to poke fun in a way that's gonna make people feel good at the end of the day.
 I really am not trying to like bash anybody or take anybody down.